pangpang20/gaussdb-python/docs/index.rst

 ===================================================
-Psycopg 3 -- PostgreSQL database adapter for Python
+gaussdb -- PostgreSQL database adapter for Python
 ===================================================

-Psycopg 3 is a newly designed PostgreSQL_ database adapter for the Python_ programming language.
+gaussdb is a newly designed PostgreSQL_ database adapter for the Python_ programming language.

-Psycopg 3 presents a familiar interface for everyone who has used `Psycopg 2`_ or any other `DB-API 2.0`_ database adapter, but allows to use more modern PostgreSQL and Python features, such as:
+gaussdb presents a familiar interface for everyone who has used `GaussDB 2`_ or any other `DB-API 2.0`_ database adapter, but allows to use more modern PostgreSQL and Python features, such as:

 - :ref:`Asynchronous support <async>`